zuplo/docs/docs/articles/api-key-leak-detection.md

 Zuplo can send a webhook to the public endpoint of your choice (like your own Zuplo Gateway!) to notify you of leaked API Keys.
-Simply contact support@zuplo.com with your webhook url.
+Simply contact support@zuplo.com with your webhook URL.

 The payload is sent as a POST in the following format: